 All students must successfully complete at least 4 one-term graduate courses (beyond those taken for a Master's degree) Computer Science, Software Engineering or other relevant areas, such as Electrical and Computer Engineering or Mathematics.
+Among the four required courses,

-- 1. All of the four courses must be 700-level courses. - 2.
-At most two of the four courses may be from outside the department.
-Taking more than two courses outside the department requires approval of the department. - 3.
+- 1. At least two (2) Theory courses or two (2) Systems courses - 2.
+At least one (1) course from a category differing from (i) - 3.
+At most one (1) graduate course from outside the department subject to the approval of the students thesis advisor and the graduate advisor - 4.
+At most one (1) 600-level course - 5.
 If requested by the Admission Authority (for candidates not fulfilling all the prescribed requirements for admission), or if the Supervisor identifies a deficiency, a student may be required to take additional courses, usually PUCs, to supplement their education.